TycheSoftwares/arconix-shortcodes/readme.txt

 Tags: arconix, shortcodes, tabs, toggle, buttons, accordion Requires at least: 3.4
 Tested up to: 3.8
-Stable tag: 1.2.0
+Stable tag: 2.0.0

 Arconix Shortcodes provides a number of useful design elements like buttons, boxes, tabs and toggles to help compliment any website.

 == Description ==

 With this plugin you can easily add various kinds of styled boxes, buttons, tabs, accordions, unordered lists and more.
 Choose from the supplied options or advanced users can easily add their own by extending the built-in styles.
+The box, button, list and tab shortcodes support custom [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icons for a flexible display

 = Features =
-* 8 style shortcodes (accordions, boxes, tabs, toggles, etc...)
+* 6 style shortcodes (accordions, boxes, tabs, toggles, etc...)
-* 5 utility shortcodes (login-logout, google-map, etc...)
+* 6 utility shortcodes (login-logout, highlight, etc...)
-* Support for up to 5 columns
+* Shortcodes for up to 5 column display
 * Has a Compatibility Mode available to help prevent shortcode name conflicts

 == Installation ==